 The due to accounts are recorded as credit accounts and show the business the amount payable to another source.
 The reconciliation of all the accounts is the primary purpose of maintaining a general ledger within the accounting statement.

 The use of the two columns helps keep a check on all credit and debit accounts, using one statement.
 Therefore, the general ledger is not only used internally but is also by auditors and external parties to access the organization’s accounts.

 Company 1 purchases goods from Company 2 on account (credit).
 The amount needs to be paid back in 15 days.
-Company 2 will record the sale as due from account, and Company 1 will record the purchase as due to account as they are yet to pay Company 2.
+Company 2 will record the sale as due from account, and Company 1 will record the purchase in the due to account as they have yet to pay Company 2.

 The correctness and completeness of an organization’s financial statements depend on the due to account (accounts payable) process.
 A good process will include: